MaviLabArt/BoltCanvas/README.md

 At checkout, buyers choose how to pay:

 - **Lightning** – QR + BOLT11 invoice, with live status until paid or expired.
-- **On-chain (Boltz)** – a single Bitcoin address and amount; as soon as the transaction appears in mempool and confirms, the Lightning invoice is paid in the background and the order is marked as paid.
+- **On-chain** – a single Bitcoin address and amount; as soon as the transaction appears in mempool and confirms, the Lightning invoice is paid in the background and the order is marked as paid.

 ![Pay with Lightning](images/paywithlightning.png)